Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 To build muscle, the most important factor is consuming sufficient protein so your muscles have what they need to repair and recover after a workout.

-Research suggests that to build muscle, a protein intake of 2.4g per kg of body weight should be consumed.
-For example, this means a 200lb individual (~90kg) would require approximately 206g of protein per day.
+For example, a 200lb individual (~90kg) would require approximately 206g of protein per day.

 Avocados, per 100g, contain 2g of protein and 15g of fat.
 This is a ratio of 1g of protein to 7.5g of fat, quite a bit off from the recommended range.

-While this doesn’t mean avocado is bad for bodybuilders, it does show that when the avocado is eaten it’s important to also consume a lean source of protein, such as chicken, to increase the ratio back to the recommended 5:1.
+While this doesn’t mean avocado is bad for bodybuilders, it does show that when it is eaten, it’s important to also consume a lean source of protein, such as chicken, to increase the ratio back to the recommended 5:1.

 3. Avocados Are Calorically Dense